Modern Slavery Act 2015 – Compliance Statement for 2017

 Within the United Kingdom FedEx provides international and domestic delivery services and operates through Federal Express UK Limited.

-FedEx has a large and complex supply chain and has many direct supply arrangements on a global basis and on an individual in country basis.
+FedEx has a large and complex supply chain and has many direct supply arrangements on a global basis and on an individual in country/territory basis.

 For more information on the FedEx companies operating in the UK and our supply chains, see our 2016 statement.